Metoprine: Efficacy and side effects

 Metoprine has been investigated for its antitumor effects in various cancers.
-Clinical trials assessed metoprine's efficacy in cancer treatment, with phase I studies administering doses between 20-65 mg/m^{2} without leucovorin and 100-300 mg/m^{2} with leucovorin rescue.
+Clinical trials assessed metoprine's efficacy in cancer treatment, with phase I studies administering doses between 20 and 65 mg/m^{2} without leucovorin and 100–300 mg/m^{2} with leucovorin rescue.
 Responses were observed in mycosis fungoides, non-Hodgkin's lymphoma, and adenocarcinoma of unknown origin.
 However, no objective tumor regression was noted in colorectal carcinoma patients.

 Metoprine has also been linked to memory enhancement by inhibiting histamine breakdown.
 In a 2000 study, treatment with metoprine reversed scopolamine-induced amnesia in mice via histaminergic mechanisms activating histamine H1 receptors.

 Common side effects include nausea, vomiting, leukopenia, and thrombocytopenia.

 Toxicity

 Metoprine's clinical development was discontinued primarily due to CNS and hematological toxicity.
 In phase I trials, CNS toxicity manifested as seizures, drowsiness, and dizziness, which were significant at high doses (300 mg/m^{2}).
 Hematologic toxicity, including thrombocytopenia and leukopenia, was dose-limiting at 65 mg/m^{2} without leucovorin.

 In a phase II colorectal carcinoma trial, CNS toxicity occurred in 54% of patients, further discouraging continued development.